alimhtsai/alimhtsai/README.md

-## Hi vistors 👋 My name is Ming-Hua
+## Hi visitors 👋 I'm Ming-Hua
 ### ex-SDE intern at AWS with 1 YoE software engineer/ dual Master degrees
 - 🎓 Master of Software Engineering from UCI
 - 🎓 Master of Science in GIS/ Urban Planning from NCKU
+- 💻 ex-SDE intern at AWS ECS team
+- 👩‍💻 3-year work experience in the Smart Cities/ Civil Engineering industry
 - 🌍 I'm based in California, US
 - 🌱 I'm open to software engineer opportunities!